Guide, Updated 15 May 2026

 Driving Test Adjustments for Disabilities Explained

 A learner with a disability who books the standard UK driving test gets the standard test, which is rarely the right one.
-The DVSA publishes a formal accommodations framework that covers extra time, BSL interpretation, simplified language, modified practical routes, and adapted vehicles.
-Most candidates never invoke any of it because nobody tells them it exists.
-The accommodations are not a favour, they are a statutory adjustment under the Equality Act 2010.
+The DVSA makes reasonable adjustments under the Equality Act 2010 that can include extra time, BSL interpretation, simplified language, and the use of an adapted vehicle.
+Most candidates never ask for any of it because nobody tells them it exists.
+These adjustments are not a favour, they are a statutory right.

 DVSA disability accommodations at a glance